aboutmli

 About MLI

-The Ministerial Leadership Initiative for Global Health (MLI) works with ministries of health in Ethiopia, Mali, Nepal, Senegal, and Sierra Leone to advance country-led development in three inter-related policy areas: health financing to ensure sustainable health care for all; donor alignment to ensure that donors work together to support country priorities; and reproductive health because the health of women is central to the health and stability of communities and nations.
-MLI, a program of Aspen Global Health and Development at the Aspen Institute, works in partnership with the Results for Development Institute.
-MLI, a four year program initiated in 2008, is funded by the Bill & Melinda Gates Foundation and the David and Lucile Packard Foundation.
+The Ministerial Leadership Initiative for Global Health (MLI) works with ministries of health in Ethiopia, Mali, Nepal, Senegal, and Sierra Leone to advance country ownership in three inter-related policy areas: health financing to ensure sustainable health care for all; donor alignment to ensure that donors work together to support country-led priorities; and reproductive health because the health of women is central to the health and stability of communities and nations.
+MLI, a program of Aspen Global Health and Development at The Aspen Institute, worked in partnership with the Results for Development Institute and the Council of Women World Leaders.
+MLI received generous funding support from the Bill & Melinda Gates Foundation and the David and Lucile Packard Foundation.
+Below are brief bios of the MLI-Aspen Washington team.

 Connect with Us